Available 24/7 • More Than 31 Years Experience • Serving Louisville and Lexington

 • The physician breached this duty of care.
 Through negligence, carelessness, or intention, the physician failed to uphold their duty of care to the patient.

-• The injury caused damages.
-These damages can include medical expenses, lost wages, pain and suffering, and any other losses caused by your injuries.
+• The injury caused damage.
+These damages include medical expenses, lost wages, pain and suffering, and any other losses caused by your injuries.

 Do you have a post-partum negligence attorney near me?